As evidence supporting LGBTQ families mounts, legal hurdles loom

 “The other side is falsely saying that this prevents LGBT couples from adopting.
 That’s not true.
 They are still welcome to foster and adopt from a plethora of agencies,” said Melanie Israel of the foundation.

-The Dumonts' attorney, Leslie cooper of the American Civil Liberties Union, said when the couple decided to adopt a child out of foster care, they had two options of agencies to work with locally, but neither accepted same-sex couples.
-She said the Dumonts could work with agencies elsewhere in the state, but they didn't want to pull a child from their local community.
+The Dumonts' attorney, Leslie Cooper of the American Civil Liberties Union, said that when the couple decided to adopt a child out of foster care, they had two choices of agencies to work with locally, but neither accepted same-sex couples.
+She said the Dumonts could work with agencies elsewhere in the state, but they didn't want to pull a child from his or her local area.

 “When families get turned away, and maybe don’t have the fortitude to keep knocking on doors multiple times and keep facing the humiliation,” Cooper said, “it’s the children who lose out on a loving home.”

-Note: CORRECTION (July 26, 2018, 3:28 p.m.
-ET): An earlier version of this article misstated the way that Zach Wahls was conceived.
-It was by artificial insemination, not in vitro fertilization.